In This Issue

 The Geosciences Program in the College of Arts & Sciences is developing a new Field Camp program that is unique in the United States.
 The program involves the training of future Geologists with three two-week field experiences in Big Bend National Park (spring intercession), Central Texas (summer intercession), and on campus (fall intercession).
 The first two field experiences incorporate traditional training exercises to teach students how to map complex geological terrains and to place the knowledge gained into the development of the regional geology.
 The third part of the Field Camp was developed to provide students local job training in the mining, petroleum, and hydrogeology industries with professionals from these career fields.
 The first, two-week part of Field Camp was recently completed in Big Bend (photo at right).

 The Geosciences program releases a newsletter sharing its activities.
-To read the May Newsletter CLICK HERE and for a link to past issues CLICK HERE.
+To read past issues CLICK HERE.

 TAMUK Student Maps Historic Trek Commemorating Cheyenne Exodus